What is Cabify?

 Seaya Ventures

 Seaya Ventures is a venture capital firm focused on early-stage technology companies in Europe and Latin America.
-Their repeated investments in Cabify highlight a long-term commitment to the company's growth and scaling.
+Their backing of Cabify reflects a commitment to supporting scalable tech ventures with strong growth potential in the mobility sector.

 What's next for Cabify?